isomerpages/pa-chingay/pages/Vote For Your Favourite Chingay Mural Design.md

 and heritage we carry forward.
 As part of the ‘Our Chingay, Step In’ campaign, we’re inviting you to vote for your favourite Chingay mural design and stand a chance to win 20,000 yuu Points (worth $100).
 PAssion Cardmembers earn double rewards with an additional 20,000 yuu Points!
-Don’t wait—start voting now and be among the lucky voters to share 1 Million yuu Points!</p>
+There are 1 Million yuu Points to be won!
+Don’t wait—start voting now and you could be one of the lucky voters.</p>
 <p>Closing date <strong>31 December 2025</strong>.
 <br>Click <a href="https://file.go.gov.sg/muraldesign-publicvotingtcs.pdf" rel="noopener nofollow" target="_blank">HERE</a> for
 Terms &amp; Conditions.</p>